-Get to know Wheel Head of Finance & Business Operations, Drew Johnson!
+Get to know Wheel VP of Finance & Business Operations, Drew Johnson!

 What’s your role at Wheel?

-My title at Wheel is Head of Finance & Business Operations.
+My title at Wheel is VP of Finance & Business Operations.

 My role is to build the tools, systems, and teams that empower people to make data-driven decisions and push the business forward.
 Data is paramount to everything that we do at Wheel, and, as a company, we have to use data to prioritize our work so it has the highest impact, guides our decision-making, and drives focus and alignment across teams.